 - Time to have a lunch.
 We suggest Taras Bulba restaurant (8/1 Mokhovaya Street.)
 The street is parallel to Alexandrovsky Garden.
 The restaurant offers yummy Ukrainian cuisine at tolerable prices.
 (See our Dining section for other options.)

 - Turn left from the restaurant and have a look at the Cathedral of Christ the Saviour in front of you and Pashkov House on the opposite side of the street.
 (See our Architecture section.)

 - Head to the cathedral to see the monument to Prince Vladimir the Great at the edge of Alexandrovsky Garden.
 Then go around the cathedral to Patriarch’s Bridge for spectacular views of the Kremlin and the monument to Peter I. (See our Monuments section.)
 You may also climb to the viewing terrace on the cathedral.
 (See our Viewing points section.)

-- From Kropotkinskaya station, which is a few steps from the cathedral, metro will take you to Vorobyovy Gory (Sparrow Hills) where you may walk up an appetite before dinner.
+- From Kropotkinskaya station, which is a few steps from the cathedral, metro will take you to Vorobyovy Gory (Sparrow Hills) in about 15 minutes where you may walk up an appetite before dinner.
 (See our Viewing points section.)